 The Sales Manager takes the magazines to go on sale in local shops from the Monday, two weeks after the copy deadline, and puts up posters along the high street.
 They refill the boxes and collect the money during the two months the magazine is one sale, then collect them all to refill.
 All the sales are from boxes except for Spar, which scans the barcode on the back cover at the till and pays us for copies sold.
 The cover price is £2.

 Subscriptions are for six issues starting with the April–May issue.
-Renewal forms go out with the February–March issue: subscribers can pay their deliverer; take money to the Subs Manager or Sawston Post Office; or pay online by credit card, debit card or PayPal (not by bank transfer).
-The Subscriptions Manager marks unpaid subscriptions on the delivery sheets and reminder cards are delivered with the April–May issue.
+Renewal forms go out with the February–March issue: subscribers can pay their deliverer; take money to the Subs Manager or Sawston Post Office; or pay online by credit card or debit card via Stripe (not by bank transfer) – we moved from PayPal to Stripe during 2023 to save on fees.
+From April–May 2024, subscribers will get the magazine only if they have paid: the Subscriptions Manager will mark unpaid subscriptions on the delivery sheets and reminder cards will be delivered.
 After that, subscribers can renew online or contact the Subscriptions Manager to renew.

 The Subscriptions Manager collects subs forms and payments from the post office, and gets forms and payments from the deliverers.
 All the information is kept on a spreadsheet (new in 2022!) and then cash and cheques are passed on to the Accounts Manager.
-PayPal payments are also logged by the Subscriptions Manager, and they or the Accounts Manager transfers money from PayPal to the Scene’s bank account.
+Stripe payments are logged by the Subscriptions Manager.

-Subscriptions run from the April–May issue and cost £5 for a year (£5.50 online), a saving of £7 on buying each copy in the shops – less than half price, plus free delivery.
-If someone subscribes during the year, they pay for the issues remaining (online payments are 50p more to cover PayPal charges):
+Subscriptions run from the April–May issue and cost £5 for a year, a saving of £7 on buying each copy in the shops – less than half price, plus free delivery.
+If someone subscribes during the year, they pay for the issues remaining:

-We print about 1,300 copies and have 863 subscribers, many of whom tell us that they share their copies with family and friends: the rest are sold in shops in Sawston, with a few sent further afield to our postal subscribers – one goes as far as Edinburgh!
+We print about 1,100 copies and have nearly 900 subscribers, many of whom tell us that they share their copies with family and friends: the rest are sold in shops in Sawston, with a few sent further afield to our postal subscribers – one goes as far as Edinburgh!